george-hawkins/no-gpu-docker-cuda/README.md

 This may take a long time as several of the necessary Docker layers are over 1GiB.

-Once built, you can compile the `add.cu` sample included here even if you're running on a machine that has no CPUs (the compilation time will several seconds even for this tiny sample):
+Once built, you can compile the `add.cu` sample, included here, even if you're running on a machine that has no GPUs (the compilation time will several seconds even for this tiny sample):

 ```
 $ docker-compose run interactive-cuda nvcc add.cu -o add_cuda